-The hepatitis B vaccine is 80 to 100% effective in preventing infection or clinical hepatitis B in people who complete the vaccine series.
+The hepatitis B vaccine is 80 to 100% effective in preventing infection or clinical hepatitis B Hepatitis B, Acute Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
+It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
+Fulminant hepatitis and... read more in people who complete the vaccine series.

-HepB vaccine is a routine childhood vaccination (see Table: Recommended Immunization Schedule for Ages 0–6 Years).
+HepB vaccine is a routine childhood vaccination (see CDC: Child and Adolescent Immunization Schedule by Age).

-HepB vaccine also is indicated for adults who have not been previously vaccinated when any of the following is present:
+HepB vaccine also is indicated for adults aged 60 years and older who have not been previously vaccinated and who have any of the following:

 A sexually active lifestyle in people who are not in a long-term, mutually monogamous relationship (eg, > 1 sex partner during the previous 6 months)

-Need for evaluation or treatment of a sexually transmitted disease
+Need for evaluation or treatment of a sexually transmitted infection

 Current or recent use of illicit injection drugs